 - Change diapers before boarding to avoid the tiny bathroom

 - Feed your baby before takeoff to help with ear pressure

 - Try to keep their sleep schedule as normal as possible

 - Bring their favorite blanket and toy

 Traveling with family is an incredible experience and something that you will remember for a lifetime; for good or for bad!

 When done properly, flying with a child under the age of 2 is a great way to get them on a plane without paying the full cost of a ticket.

-By educating yourself on what is needed to book a lap child on your next flight, you will be setting you and your family up for travel success and avoid any nasty financial surprises.
+By educating yourself on what is needed to book a lap child on your next flight, you will be setting yourself and your family up for travel success and avoiding any nasty financial surprises.